tkukurin/tkukurin.github.io/_posts/2020-11-13-ccc-agenda-for-disinformation-research.md

 Categorizes suggested future policies.
 Calls for the creation of new tools to fight disinformation.
 Calls for understanding both on the *supply* and *demand* end of consumption.
-Calls for an interdisciplinary approach.
+Calls for an interdisciplinary approach (blend of humanities, social science, education, journalism, and computer and science [...and politics]).

-*Six strategic targets*:
+*Six strategic targets*
 1. Detection at scale
 2. Measurement of impact
 3. Data infra